 While our full board of directors has overall responsibility for evaluating key business risks, its committees monitor and report to our board of directors on certain risks.
 Our audit committee monitors our major financial, accounting, legal, compliance, investment, tax, cybersecurity, and data privacy risks, and the steps our management has taken to identify and control these exposures, including by reviewing and setting guidelines, internal controls, and policies that govern the process by which risk assessment and management is undertaken.
-In particular, our audit committee reviews the adequacy and effectiveness of our information security policies and practices and the internal controls regarding information security.
-Our management regularly reviews information security topics with our audit committee, which reports on cybersecurity matters to our board of directors.
+In particular, our audit committee oversees our information security and data privacy programs and reports on these topics to our board of directors.
+Our management periodically updates the audit committee on information security and data privacy topics, including cybersecurity incidents involving us as well as our third-party service providers, progress of ongoing initiatives, and the effectiveness of internal control and compliance mechanisms.
+These mechanisms include assessments of prospective third-party service providers' cybersecurity and data privacy practices prior to entering into or renewing business transactions with them or providing them access to our data or information systems.
+The results of these assessments inform the controls that we would implement to mitigate any uncovered third-party service provider security risks.
 Our audit committee also monitors compliance with legal and regulatory programs.
 Our compensation committee assesses and monitors whether our compensation philosophy and practices have the potential to encourage excessive risk-taking and also plans for leadership succession.
 Our nominating and corporate governance committee oversees risks associated with director independence and the composition and organization of our board of directors, periodically reviews our corporate governance guidelines and code of business conduct and ethics, and provides general oversight of our other corporate governance policies and practices.